0LNetworkCommunity/libra-framework/README.md

 # LIBRA FRAMEWORK

-The Libra Framework is a minimalist Move framework that can run on Diem Platform nodes.
+The Libra Framework is a Move framework that can run on Diem Platform nodes.
+It contains the policies for the 0L network.
+[See here a brief history of this source](./docs/core_devs/dependency_management.md#commit-history).

 ## What are Move Frameworks
 Move frameworks are source code written in the Move Language.
 In Diem Platform and their vendor versions, the framework does all most all of the state machine's business logic: account creation, coin minting, asset transferring, code publishing, code upgrades, selecting validators, etc.